kappter/CharacterCraft/README.markdown

 ### 2. Character Comparison
 - Compare two saved characters to identify commonalities, points of contention, and potential transition points in their interactions.
+- **Context Field**: Specify or randomize the context (e.g., work, family, vacation, class, school, in the wild) to explore what brought the characters together, enriching the comparison narrative.
 - Useful for plotting character dynamics or conflicts in a story.

 ### 3. Trait List Management